fortuity/origin_restful_authentication/README.markdown

 ## Configure Email

 The application has been configured to use a Google gmail account to send confirmation emails to new users.
 Using a Google gmail account means you can host the application with a hosting provider who does not provide email services.
-Alternatively, if you have an email server for your domain, you can use your own email server if you wish.

 Configure email by modifying

+	config/config.yml (or create "config/config.local.yml")

+Alternatively, if you have an email server for your domain, you can use your own email server by modifying

 	config/initializers/mail.rb
-	config/config.yml (or create "config/config.local.yml")

 ## Set Up the Database